Thog/BuildCraft/core/resources/assets/buildcraftcore/guide/item/woodenGearItem.md

 # Wooden Gear
-The most basic gear available, this is used only for making machines.
+The most basic gear available, this can only be used for the simplest machines.
 $[special.crafting](buildcraft|core:woodenGearItem)
 $[special.new_page]
 Upgrade: